pseale/hot-takes-blog/README.md

 # hot-takes-blog
-spicy hot takes - for ffun!
+spicy hot takes - should be fun!